savo92/savo92.github.io/index.md

 I'm passionate about learning how things work, and I'm not talking about tech/software development only.

 In Italy, I volunteer as an emergency first responder.
-I'm not a doctor nor a nurse btw: in Italy, the law allows normal people to be part of an ambulance team, with limited capabilities like CPR, trauma first treatment and basic evaluations.

 I really like to go hiking/trekking, and cooking.